-13.1 Unless casual, the employee shall be entitled to 4 weeks annual leave, taken and paid in accordance with the Holidays Act 2003 and subject to the other provisions of this clause.
-On completion of five years recognised current continuous service the employee shall be entitled to 5 weeks annual leave per year.
-For the purposes of this clause, "current continuous service" shall include eligible periods of DHB employment as defined in clause 4.
+13.1 Employees, other than casuals, shall be entitled to 4 weeks annual leave, taken and paid in accordance with the Holidays Act 2003 and subject to the other provisions of this clause, except that on completion of five years recognised current continuous service the employee shall be entitled to 5 weeks annual leave.
+For the purposes of this clause, "current continuous service" shall be as defined in clause 5.

-The employee if casual shall be paid 8% of gross taxable earnings in lieu of annual leave to be added to the salary paid for each engagement, or at the discretion of the employer shall accrue four weeks leave per annum.
+Casual employees shall be paid 8% of gross taxable earnings in lieu of annual leave to be added to the salary paid for each engagement, dependant on recognition of an individuals' service.